Definition of flambé in English:

 - Then the hunks of bacon kicked in, along with the caramelized onion and the dusky tones of the brandy with which the beef chunks had been flambéed.

-late 19th century: French, literally 'singed', past participle of flamber, from flambe 'a flame'.
+Late 19th century: French, literally 'singed', past participle of flamber, from flambe 'a flame'.

 Definition of flambé in:

-- The British & World English dictionary
+- British & World English dictionary